The travel season is upon us, which means you might just be getting ready to hit the road…..or the skies!

-My husband and I recently booked flights for our family to Australia, where I will be speaking at a conference later this summer.
-It will be by far the biggest trip we’ve ever taken.
-Even though a portion of our travel is being covered by the conference, I have to admit that I took a mighty big gulp when I pressed that “purchase” button!
+A few years ago, my husband and I booked tickets to fly my entire family to Australia, where I was going to be speaking at a conference.
+At that point it was by far the biggest trip (and most expensive) trip we’d ever taken.
+And even though a portion of our travel was covered by the conference, I have to admit that I took a mighty big gulp when I pressed that “purchase” button!
 International airfare for four is no joke!

 1. Shop smart online

 Shop discount airfare sites.
 Sites like Expedia (my personal favorite), Orbitz and Priceline are online travel agencies, meaning they have access to deals and create discount packages to lure travelers.
 Kayak plugs your preferred dates into its search engine that looks at airline sites and agency sites to show you the price and options available.
 CarryOn uses crowd-sourcing to save members on airfare and hotels using group rates.
 As an added bonus, both Expedia and CarryOn will send you price alerts.

 Once you’ve found the best deal, get cash back on your purchase and save even more by shopping through a cash back site such as Ebates or Inbox Dollars.
 Ebates, for instance will give you up to 4% cash back on all purchases made through Expedia, plus you can also accrue Expedia rewards points AND get air miles on the airline you are traveling with–a great way to triple dip!

 2. Cash in those credit card airline points and miles

 I know, I know.
 Credit cards are dangerous and we should all use cash only, ever.